 \subsubsection{Logical Attention}

-Similar to how human beings pay more attention to the crucial features, some methods have been proposed to use recurrences to encode better relationships.
-These methods rely on using RNNs or any type of sequential network to calculate the attentions.
+Similar to how human beings pay more attention to crucial features, some methods have been proposed to use recurrences to encode better relationships.
+These methods rely on RNNs or any sequential network to calculate the attentions.
 We named it logical methods because they use architectures similar to logic gates.